openshift/enhancements/enhancements/builds/disable-builder-sa.md

   installation.
 - Refactoring “system:*” bootstrap roles and rolebindings related to BuildConfigs.
 - Add Service Accounts as a `buildDefault`/`buildOverride` feature.
-- Fine tune the RBAC of the generated `builder` service account.
+- Fine tune the RBAC of the _generated_ `builder` service account.
+- Improve metrics related to the success rate of `BuildConfig`-driven builds

 ## Proposal